oyvind-ege/tic-tac-toe-rust/README.md

 }
 ```

+I initially used basic unsigned 8-bit integers (u8) as the Cell representation, but effectively decided to use a CellState enum so that I could enforce either Empty or Player-occupied cells.
+Plus, using enums makes the code more self-explanatory!

 #### **Error Handling**

+I am not entirely happy yet.
+Working on making error handling more standardized and idiomatic.
+But so far I have:

-- Custom error types (`BoardError`, `InputError`) with helpful messages
+- Custom error types (`BoardError`, `InputError`)
-- Input validation happens primarily on the human player side when parsing user input
-    - I assume AI never suggests and out-of-bounds move, or a move on a non-empty cell
 - Tries to give useful feedback when things go wrong

-There is still some work to be done here.
-I am overall not happy with the error handling patterns.

 #### **Example: Handling User Input**
-I kept the validation flow straightforward:
+I kept the validation flow straightforward.
+Input validation happens primarily on the human player side when parsing user input.
+I assume AI never suggests an out-of-bounds move, or a move on a non-empty cell, because of the implementation.

 ```rust
 // Human player input flow: